livepeer/studio/README.md

 ## Sanity CMS

-The Sanity CMS can be accessed locally by visiting `http://localhost:3333/admin`.
+The Sanity CMS can be accessed locally by visiting `http://localhost:3333/admin` or https://livepeer.sanity.studio.
 If you've made changes to the Sanity schema and would like to deploy theem to production run `yarn deploy` inside the `packags/admin` (you'll need to be authenticated with Sanity to deploy changes to prod).

 ## Deploying